Research in this subject is difficult as few records and statistics are not available.

 This is a living document which is updated as research progresses and events transpire.

-Comments and additional historical data may be sent to the Foundation by
+Comments and additional historical data may be sent to the Foundation

-Army Women's Museum at www.awm.lee.army.mil.
+also the Army Women's Museum at www.awm.lee.army.mil.

 also Related Resources and Web sites.

 Make a Donation using the secure USAWOA Interactive Portal.